Why is it important to introduce the SDGs in universities?

 In BeChallenge all challenges can be aligned with the SDGs which the challenge works towards, as well as you can automatically select the learning objectives proposed derived from each of the SDGs.
 Then you can analyze the SDGs that are being carried out in your institution through our analytics in order to observe what SDGs are being worked on and which ones should be focused on.

-If you are interested in incorporating the SDGs in your university, please contact us and we will help you to incorporate them into your curricula, as we have done with institutions around the world".
+If you are interested in incorporating SDG into your university, contact us and we will help you to incorporate it into your curriculum, as we have already done with institutions around the world.

 Do not hesitate to contact us: hello@bechallenge.io